pkra/peterkrautzberger.org/src/posts/2022/2022-print-equation-layout.md

 ## Framing

 Framing is important.
-What I call \"print equation layout\" is more frequently called \"math layout\", \"formula layout\", or just \"math\" (I find that last one somewhat insulting).
+What I call "print equation layout" is more frequently called "math layout", "formula layout", or just "math" (I find that last one somewhat insulting).
 The phrase "print equation layout" may seem unnecessary or convoluted.
 To some degree, I agree.
-For example, I don\'t believe we have seen \"web equation layout\" come into existence during these first 30 years of the web.
+For example, I don't believe we have seen "web equation layout" come into existence during these first 30 years of the web.
 Nor, sadly, do I expect to see it in the next 10.